 Making use of robots in education is typically associated with core STEM subjects, but there are endless academic possibilities implementing KUBO in humanities subjects too.

-Using the arts element, teachers are able to appeal to a wider range of learners, while using technology.
-Some students like to cultivate, to draw, to create and to develop elements of a story.
-Others like to practice math, directions and calculations while navigating or controlling a device.
+Using the art element, teachers are able to appeal to a wider range of learners, while using technology.
+Some students like to cultivate, draw, create, and develop elements of a story.
+Others like to practice math, directions, and calculations while navigating or controlling a device.
 Combining these approaches makes STEAM.

 KUBO accommodates both STEM and STEAM activities.
 Students learn basic code literacy and terminology when creating a route, a function, and a subroutine, or when making use of loops in their functions.
-Students learn to analyze, make predictions, read coordinates and to solve problems when the coding doesn’t go as expected.
-They have to debug to find a better solution, a better program or sequence of code.
+Students learn to analyze, make predictions, read coordinates, and solve problems when the coding doesn’t go as expected.
+They have to debug to find a better solution, a better program, or a sequence of code.

-For example the language- or the history teacher can implement storytelling while practising tinkering activities by making use of the blank map included in the KUBO Coding sets.
-Storytelling can be extended by having students tinker with small cardboard boxes, pipe cleaners, tin foil, play dough etc., creating physical surroundings to support their stories.
+For example, the language- or the history teacher can implement storytelling while practicing tinkering activities by making use of the blank map included in the KUBO Coding sets.
+Storytelling can be extended by having students tinker with small cardboard boxes, pipe cleaners, tin foil, play dough, etc., creating physical surroundings to support their stories.
 Stories can range from sci-fi to fairytales or can be more factual, such as depicting a scene from a history book.
-In each of these scenarios KUBO can act out a specific character while navigating the map, or can be given specific tasks along the way.
+In each of these scenarios, KUBO can act out a specific character while navigating the map or can be given specific tasks along the way.

-Using storytelling while learning how to control technology helps students develop a sense of agency and ownership of the content as they decide where, how and why the robot should be coded to act out a certain behaviour or to drive to a specific destination to solve a task.
+Using storytelling while learning how to control technology helps students develop a sense of agency and ownership of the content as they decide where, how, and why the robot should be coded to act out a certain behavior or to drive to a specific destination to solve a task.

-For more ideas have a look at The Coding License which includes suggestions for interdisciplinary learning.
+For more ideas have a look at School Portal which includes suggestions for interdisciplinary learning.
 For example: